opensanctions/site/_articles/2022-02-01-matching-api.md

 A few things to note:

-* The `schema` section on top defines the type of entities to match.
-It could also be `Company`, or a [`LegalEntity`](/reference/#schema.LegalEntity) (a more general entity type that matches both people and companies!).
+* The `schema` defines the type of entities to match this example against.
+Of course, the schema could also be `Company`, or a [`LegalEntity`](/reference/#schema.LegalEntity) (a more general entity type that matches both people and companies!).
-* You can specify a list of property values, rather than a single value - for example, different variations of the name.
+* You can specify a list of property values, rather than a single value - for example, different variations of the name, or different addresses and identification numbers.
 * The API internally uses standardised formats for [country codes](/reference#type.country), [dates](/reference#type.date), phone numbers etc., but you can just supply a country name and the API will attempt to identify the correct country code (in this case: `ru`) for the entity.

 Generating this JSON form of your records should be a simple exercise.
-Do not worry too much about details like whether a country name goes into the `country` or `jurisdiction` property: the matching happens by data type (in this case: [country](/reference#type.country)), not precise field name.
+Do not worry too much about details like whether a country name should live in the `country` or `jurisdiction` properties: the matching happens by data type (in this case: [country](/reference#type.country)), not precise field name.

 ### Step 2: Choose where to look